 Applying for the Exams: Upon completion of the pre-licensing curriculum, a candidate should apply for licensure on the NCREC website to determine their eligibility to take the state exam.
 NCREC reviews the application, and upon approval, sends the candidate notice of examination eligibility.
-The candidate should then register for the exam through the AMP website scheduling page.
-(AMP is "Applied Measurement Professionals", the testing vendor.)
+The candidate should then register for the exam through the PSI website scheduling page.
 For more information, see the State of North Carolina Real Estate Candidate Handbook.

 Test Content: The North Carolina state real estate licensing exam is comprised of two separate portions, the national portion and the state-specific portion.
 Five to ten questions disbursed throughout both portions of the exam are considered "experimental" questions and are not scored.
 Both tests are comprised of multiple choice questions with four answer choices provided for each question.
 Test takers are allotted 4 hours to complete both portions of the test.
 A score of at least 75% is required to pass.
 (This means that a passing score requires the test taker to correctly answer 75 out of 100 questions on the national portion, and 30 out of 40 questions on the state-specific portion.)
 The exam is presented in a computer-based format, but accommodations for paper-based tests and/or oral testing can be provided with special arrangements.